unoptimalsuperstructure/VisuAL-1/README.md

 **Note:** Undo works on a **global** level, i.e. the operation stack is independent of the currently active object.
 All other features are tied to the currently active object.

 # Changelog
+v0.0.3b -> v0.0.3c
+- Repeat feature now allows you to repeat the n most recent transformations.
+If n > number of transformations so far, it will automatically be rounded down to the number of transformations so far.

 v0.0.3a -> v0.0.3b
 - Input windows are now more user-friendly in that the interface more closely resembles what would be written on paper (particularly for vector equations of lines).
 - Zero direction vector for lines or normal vector for planes is now detected and throws a native error window, and prompts the user to try again.